-According to Erin Miller, an English subject teacher, being on Y Twitter is one of the best career decisions she ever made.
-After being introduced into the Y Twitter world by a colleague, the inspiring educators Miller followed on the platform rekindled her dwindling excitement and passion for teaching.
-She now recommends YTwitter for teachers, not only to learn more about classroom teaching but also to be informed about important educational issues.
+According to Erin Miller, an English subject teacher, being on Twitter is one of the best career decisions she ever made.
+After being introduced into the Twitter world by a colleague, the inspiring educators Miller followed on the platform rekindled her dwindling excitement and passion for teaching.
+She now recommends Twitter for teachers, not only to learn more about classroom teaching but also to be informed about important educational issues.

-The following section sums up what Miller believes are the reason teachers like you should be on $\checkmark$ Twitter:
+The following section sums up what Miller believes are the reasons teachers like you should be on Y Twitter:

-You can find and share resources on Twitter.
-The productivity and generosity of teachers on Yuitter are inspiring.
-Miller says that whatever learning resource you need to make, chances are you'll find something on Yuitter, likely shared by another teacher, which will match your needs and may even introduce you to strategies you have never thought of.
+- You can find and share resources on Twitter.
+The productivity and generosity of teachers on Twitter are inspiring.
+Miller says that whatever learning resource you need to make, chances are you'll find something on Twitter, likely shared by another teacher, which will match your needs and may even introduce you to strategies you have never thought of. - You will be informed.
+You can learn about the latest educational researches shared by groups on Twitter.
+Miller says she has picked up many useful and practical ideas for the classroom by following the tweets of other teachers.